abdrahmansoltan/Learning-Notes/React/04-Redux.md

 ![alt](./img/redux2.PNG)

 - usually, you don't use `usecontext` with `Redux` at the same time as data can be stored in redux
+- some people try to replace redux with `useReducer`, but they will need a lot of plugins to get similar result of redux

+> **Note**: `Redux` & `useReducer` both use **context api** to give different components access to the store within the application

 ---